-- Improve hydration awareness among staff and residents. - Identify the most effective methods of encouraging residents in the nursing home to drink more fluids. - Encourage optimal hydration by meeting the hydration needs of all residents. - Reduce the incidence of dehydration effects such as skin dryness, constipation, acute confusion, infection, and fall.
+- To improve hydration awareness among staff and residents. - To identify the most effective methods of encouraging residents in the nursing home to drink more fluids. - To encourage optimal hydration by meeting the hydration needs of all residents. - To reduce the incidence of dehydration effects such as skin dryness, constipation, acute confusion, infection, and fall.